 When Dr. Kenkel analyzes you and discusses what your goals are, he will make a recommendation as to which products would allow you to achieve the best outcome.
 In some cases, this may be a combination of both injectable fillers and botulinum toxin.

 These procedures are office based.

 Injections are done with a topical anesthetic and ice.
 Ice is a great tool to use.
 It helps with anesthesia of the area and also constricts the blood vessels in the area.
-This helps decrease the risk for bruising from the injections.
-Afterward, depending on the type of product used and where it is injected, one may experience mild swelling in the area for 24-36 hours.
+This helps decrease the risk of bruising from the injections.
+Afterward, depending on the type of product used and where it is injected, you may experience mild swelling in the area for 24 to 36 hours.
 Most patients are immediately presentable.
-We prefer to not apply make up for about 4 hours if possible and refrain from physical activity for the same amount of time.
+We prefer you do not apply make up for about 4 hours if possible and refrain from physical activity for the same amount of time.

 As with any procedure, there are risks involved.
 Fortunately, these products have a long history of use and a great safety record.
 That being said, it is very important that your treating physician is board certified and has expertise in injectable products.
 Most patients will experience some temporary redness that resolves after an hour or so.
 Occasionally a patient may experience temporary, localized redness.
 Bruising can happen with any injection but fortunately is not common.
 Very rare complications can include skin reactions to the product.

 These products have a terrific track record behind them supported by evidenced based medicine and science.
 They are safe and reproducible in the right hands.